efabless/mpw_precheck/README.md

     the [li1.pd.ld, m1.pd.ld, m2.pd.ld, m3.pd.ld, m4.pd.ld, m5.pd.ld rules](https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html)
 - **LVS**:
   **LVS is disabled on the platform by default, it is only enabled when running locally**
   - Runs hierarchy check, soft check, lvs check, ERC check on the user project.
-For more information (click here)[./checks/be_checks/README.md]
+For more information [click here](./checks/be_checks/README.md)
 - **OEB**:
   - Runs oeb check, to make sure that user connected all needed oeb signals.
-For more information (click here)[./checks/be_checks/README.md]
+For more information [click here](./checks/be_checks/README.md)

 ## Current Assumptions